moonthought/moonthought.github.io/content/posts/all-your-mainstream-ui-frameworks-are-lying-to-you.md

 ## Who says HTML is the right abstraction?

 A provocative question?
 Perhaps.
 But HTML itself is nothing more than a projection of the DOM tree.
-It's just one way of representing that tree, and no one has said that this way is optimal enough and appropriate for its time?
+It's just one way of representing that tree, and no one has said that this way is optimal enough and appropriate for its time and our purposes?
 And rest assured, it's not.

-In fact, There's nothing wrong with HTML itself - it's a good technology.
+In fact, there's nothing wrong with HTML itself - it's a good technology.
 For its own purposes.
 But browsers do not deal directly with HTML, but with DOM nodes.
 And to fully describe each DOM node, there should be seven categories of properties:
 * attributes
 * handlers
 * styles